Kitty Hart-Moxon

-Kitty Hart-Moxon, OBE (born 1 December 1926) is a Polish-British Holocaust survivor.
-She was sent to the Auschwitz-Birkenau death camp in 1943 at age 16, where she survived for two years, and was also imprisoned at other camps.
+Kitty Hart-Moxon (born 1 December 1926) is a Polish-British Holocaust survivor.
+She was sent to the Auschwitz-Birkenau death camp in 1943 at the age of 16, where she survived for two years, and was also imprisoned at other camps.
 Shortly after her liberation, she moved to England with her mother, where she married and dedicated her life to raising awareness of the Holocaust.
 She has written two autobiographies entitled I am Alive (1961) and Return to Auschwitz (1981).